Open-source product development: Characteristics

-Generally, OSPD processes are relevant for complex products, whose definition requires the collaborative integration of inputs from multiple contributions.
-This, however, does not excludes the existence of OSPD processes for simple products.
-In that sense, OSPD specifies the concept of "open source innovation" as defined by Huizingh in the case of complex tangible products.
+Generally, OSPD processes are relevant for complex products, whose definition requires the collaborative integration of input from multiple contributors.
+This, however, does not exclude the existence of OSPD processes for simple products.
+OSPD specifies the concept of "open source innovation" as defined by Huizingh with complex tangible products.

 Process openness requires that the product development process is performed by a "community".
 The word "community" is used in contrast to "company" or "team" in order to highlight three fundamental differences with the governance of conventional industrial product development.